kittykatattack/smoothie/README.md

 in processing overhead without sacrificing smooth animation.
 And, Smoothie will seamlessly smoothe out all the frames in-between by interpolating sprite positions.

+(Important!
+Dust targets Pixi v3.9, which is the most stable version of Pixi, and is the only version I can recommend using.
+This library will eventually be upgraded for Pixi v4 when the v4 branch matures.)

 Setting up
 ----------